Lord225/bitvec/README.md

 '11'
 ```
 *NOTE* that behavior of slicing is slighty diffrent from slicing pythons `str` or list, first bit is from far right, not left.
 You can also exeed len of the value, in this case added bits will be padded with sign extending bit (`0` for unsigned, `sign_bit` for singed)

+Note that slicing makes a copy of the vector

 ## Public Methods
 ### Aliases for slicing number